20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 In forwards differentiaton, we start at the roots of a tree, and may build towards several results from those roots.
 In reverse differentiation, we start at the end with those results, and walk up the tree towards our roots

-Backwards differentiation works quite differently.
+Reverse differentiation works quite differently.
 We start off by setting a concrete value for our *end* derivative at the output, and then start differentiating backwards.
 With forward mode differentiation, at each step we carry forwards concrete values for all the derivatives, eg

 `a + bex + cey + dez`